EyalMK/EyalMK/README.md

 :thought_balloon: I look for opportunities that challenge me and fulfill my passion, and I seize them where I find them.

-Current peak interests: game development, network programming and webapps to improve QOL.
+Current peak interests: game development, system & networking programming, and webapps to improve QOL.

 Open to opportunities.
-If you like what you see and think my interests fit at your org, send me a message!